AndrewColinMaher/AndrewColinMaher.github.io/README.md

  I used [ScreenFly](https://screenfly.org/) to test the website on different screen sizes.

+The Client and user stories achieved the outcome of providing them with  an easy to navigate site that was simplistic and colourful that proved appealing to the clients peers.

+Users can find links to the clients social media throughout the site, on Homw page there is a section below the above fold that has large icons linking users to the clients Social Media account.
+The icons have a fun hover pulse that adds to the interactive animnation theme for the site.

+They have also links to the clients social media in the footer of every page on the site.
+The Gallery has video modals that open the clients animation shorts on each video has its own modal footer with social media icons too that appear fun and interactive.

+After recieving feedback from clients friends and peers who tested the site, I changed the colours to have a better warmer contrast and improved readability for the site.

+I successfully added the clients onliine merch store to the site and is accessible on the navbar and footer of every page> Each link has been giving a "target="blank" code so as to open on a new page.

 ### Further Testing
 Shared with fellow students for a peer review of the site, the modal positioning was shown to be problematic,